 If your operation requires washing knives with a dishwasher, it’s best to dry knife blades and handles shortly after the wash cycle; this will help avoid the corrosion that is caused when concentrated detergents dry on the steel.
 At PostKnife, we understand that knives may end up in dishwashers, which is why we use all poly handled knives in our commercial subscriptions.
 The wood handled knives that we provide for our At-Home subscribers are best washed by hand, but if once in a while they end up in the dishwasher on accident, it won’t destroy them.
 In addition, having the knife exchange service occur on a regular basis will help combat the negative impact that the dishwasher can have to the edge.

-It’s important to store knives properly when not in use. designated storage rack or drawer helps you keep track of knives and reduces accidents that occur when knives are stored improperly.
+It’s important to store knives properly when not in use.
+A designated storage rack or drawer helps you keep track of knives and reduces accidents that occur when knives are stored improperly.
 When Knife Day rolls around and it’s time do your knife exchange, it’s much easier to perform the exchange if knives are properly stored.
 Don’t forget to clean your knife racks, magnets, and drawers!
 In even the best knife cleaning routines, some knives get missed and are put away dirty.
 Therefore, regular cleaning of knife racks and drawers is critical to preventing the spread of germs and bacteria.